 In fact, we are often so busy educating our customers on industry best practices that we overlook how we could use the same strategies to promote our services to a wider audience.

 How many times do you think about setting up your own Web site or updating your profile on a social network but procrastinate because it's a low priority?
 They may seem like minor housekeeping details, but they are working for your merchants, and they could be building brand awareness exponentially for your business as well.
 Maybe it's time to do for ourselves as we have done for others.
 Here are five small but highly effective ways to promote our merchant service businesses on the Internet in 2010.

 Building and publishing a Web site has never been easier or more affordable.
 Even a brochure site will boost your credibility and optimize your business on Internet search engines.
 Most Internet service providers offer Web site design starter kits with customizable templates.
-Start with a simple brochure site and periodically update it with links and
+Start with a simple brochure site and periodically update it with links and new information.

 Blogging is a great way to position yourself and your company as a payments industry resource and specialist.
 Share success stories, amusing anecdotes, observations on industry trends, or important information about the Payment Card Industry Data Security Standard.
 Merchants frequently search the Internet for information about credit card processing, so become a trusted voice of the industry.